CMOs and technology mastery

 Being the voice of the customer at the leadership table.
 “Being the voice of the customer at the leadership table,” suggests a request to share anecdotes.
 I imagine the CEO turning to the CMO and asking, “so, what does the customer think?”
 That interchange may well occur, but CMOs who effectively embody the customer voice create systematic ways of collecting customer feedback.
 They use a variety of sources, not only customer meetings.
 Facebook groups, LinkedIn groups, proprietary forums, third-party forums and virtual focus groups all offer inputs to the customer’s voice.
 CMOs must be aware and conversant in these inputs and discussions being held across channels.

 Having an enterprise-wide business mindset and understanding.
 This means that the CMO must prioritize understanding what is happening in the organization, and for large organizations, that is a daunting task.
 It is hard to have an enterprise-wide mindset unless you are well-connected to the organization.
 Internal social media, however, can offer a path toward understanding what is happening across the organization.
-Not only does a CMO need to master enterprise social media tools, they need to be more than observers.
+Not only does a CMO need to master enterprise social media tools, but they also need to be more than observers.
 In many cases, questions or comments can lead to insights.
-This effectiveness attribute implies that the CMO build a model of the organization that reflects a should-be state for marketing.
+This effectiveness attribute implies that the CMO builds a model of the organization that reflects a should-be state for marketing.
 CMOs should share their models transparently and use them as a basis for reporting outcomes.

 Having the ability to demonstrate the quantitative impact of marketing efforts.
 CMOs cannot demonstrate the quantitative impact of marketing without understanding the underlying analytics.
 It is not possible to ask the right questions if you don’t know what data gets collected, how best to analyze it, and the story that the data tells.